 KI NDG’s response:

 The self-created route suggested might potentially carry greater risks but these can be mitigated by requiring adoption of and adherence to general principles as part of each Working Group’s Charter (see KI NDG’s response to 2.1).

-Excessive involvement of government, either through a multiplicity of agencies or other representatives, or by the participation of any overly-vociferous representation, would jeopardize the development and operation of an open, representative and democratic process.
+During the establishment of the Steering Group, efforts by individual stakeholders or groups of stakeholders to capture the process will have to be resisted.
+The use of an open, representative and democratic processes is the best way to manage the risk that the process of establishing the Steering Group might be derailed by special interests.

-Government’s role, therefore, and in keeping with its strong desire for industry to take the lead, should be to observe those same rules whilst acting as the R&D sponsor for the open solutions which must come from this initiative.
+Government’s role might therefore be modeled on the role it plays in sponsoring research and development.
+These include promoting option solutions developed outside of government.,

 2.5.
 What types of arrangements would allow for both an initial government role and, if initially led by the government, a transition to private sector leadership in the Steering Group?
 If possible, please give examples of such arrangements and their positive and negative attributes.